-Describe the process by which real-estate-related business combinations are typically initiated, negotiated and completed.
+3 Describe the process by which public and private real estate business combinations are typically initiated, negotiated and completed.

-Transactions follow many different paths including as a result of conversations between a potential acquirer and a target due to perceived synergies including cost savings, geographic or asset type diversification, an auction sale process initiated by the target to create value for its shareholders or an 'activist investor' commencing a campaign to change management or sell the company.
-Recently, activists have taken an increasing role in triggering M&A transactions by targeting REITs perceived to be undervalued or ripe for a strategic combination.
-Activists have also targeted REIT-intensive operating companies (eg, Sears, Macy's, Target) in an effort to foment sales or spin-offs of real estate assets that are undervalued.
+Transactions follow many different paths, including as a result of conversations between a potential acquirer and a target owing to perceived synergies, including cost savings, geographic or asset type diversification, an auction sale process initiated by the target to create value for its shareholders or an 'activist investor' commencing a campaign to change management or sell the company.
+Recently, activists have taken an increasing role in triggering public M&A transactions by targeting REITs perceived to be undervalued or ripe for a strategic combination.
+Activists have also targeted real estate-intensive operating companies (eg, Macy's and Target) in an effort to foment sales or spin-offs of real estate assets that are undervalued.